16 Days Birding Safaris Uganda

 After breakfast, start birding at the Royal Mile, you will spot the rare Nahan’s Francolin, Banded Snake-eagle, African Pied Hornbill, Brown-backed Scrub-robin, Black Bishop, Brown Twinsport, Black-bellied Fire finch, Chocolate-backed Kingfisher, White-thigh Hornbill, Yellow-billed Barbet, Spotted Greenbul, Cameroon Sombre Greenbul, Slender-billed Greenbul, Black-capped Apalis, Lemon-bellied Crombec, Green Hylia, Pale-breasted Illadopsis, Forest Flycatcher, Fire-crested Alethe, Yellow Long bill, Yellow-browed Camaroptera, Crowned Eagle, Yellow-footed Flycatcher, African Dwarf Kingfisher.
 Watch birds with your packed lunch.
 Dinner and overnight at Nyabyeya Guest House.

-Leave early in the morning for the tracking of chimpanzees in Budongo Forest and then after leave for Kibale National Park.
+Leave early for Kibale National Park.
 Dinner and overnight at Rujuna Hilltop Guest House or Ndali Lodge.

 In the morning, enjoy spotting primates in Kibale rainforest which is a host for about 9 species of primates, including chimpanzees, red colubus monkeys, black and white colobus monkeys, grey-cheeked Mangaby and red-tailed monkeys.
 And for the afternoon bird watching, look out Scaly Francolin, Marsh Tchagra, Black-bellied Seed cracker, Green-backed Twinspot, Bicoloured Mannikin, White-naped Pigeon, Afep Pigeon, Narina’s Trogon, Joyful Greenbul, Olive Long-tailed Cuckoo, Black Bee-eater and many others.
 Take nature walk at Bigodi Wetland Sanctuary ecotourism site which is another rewarding experience for birding in Uganda.
 Bigodi Wetland is home to Blue-headed Coucal, Blue-breasted Kingfisher, Scaly-throated Honey-guide and Black-faced Rufous Warbler.
 Enjoy packed lunch.
 Dinner and overnight at Rujuna Hilltop Guest House or Ndali Lodge.